madd2008/network_scripts/README.md

-# This repo has a collectin of scripts that were created and used by me on the daily basis
+# This repo has a collection of scripts that were created and used by me on the daily basis